 There are domestically well-known brands of skin care and cosmetic items displayed over-the-counter, dermatology and cosmetology counter, and economical and practical products displayed on the open-shelf.

 (B) Daily merchandise

-There are daily necessaries such as household items, daily utensils, shampoo, and shower gel and so on.
+There are daily necessaries such as household items, daily utensils, shampoo, shower gel, and so on and also professional hardware, tools, water material, and related repair products.